TRIQS/triqs/doc/reference/gfs/c++/gf_imfreq.rst

   * If Target==scalar_valued: a complex
   * If Target==matrix_valued: an object modeling ImmutableMatrix concept.

-* When the point is outside of the mesh, the evaluation of the gf returns:
+* When the point is outside of the mesh, the high-frequency moments of the Green function are automatically determined using a least-square fitting procedure.

-  * the evaluation of the high frequency tail if no_tail is not set.
-  * 0 otherwise
+  They are then used to calculate the value of the Green function at the point.

 Data storage